Michael Backman Ltd - Home

 height: 6.5cm, width: 9cm, weight: 19g

 This highly decorative pendant is of silver .
-Called a taka in the local Lio language, the construction is that if a ribbon with wide ends that has been cross over
+Called a taka in the local Lio language, the construction is that of a ribbon with wide ends that has been crossed

-itself.
+over itself.
 The ends have then been beaten flat.
-They are among the most valued heirloom items among the Ngada people of central Flores and tend to be
+They are among the most valued heirloom items of the Ngada people of central Flores and tend to be

 handed down from generation to generation.